IMF may need 'exceptional measures' to facilitate pandemic response - Georgieva

 "We stand ready to deploy our full lending capacity and to mobilize all layers of the global financial safety net, including whether the use of SDRs could be more helpful, Georgieva wrote in the blog.

-U.S. Treasury Secretary Steven Mnuchin last week rejected an SDR allocation, arguing that 70% of the funds created through an SDR allocation would go to G20 countries, most of whom did not need it, while only 3% would go to low-income countries.
+U.S. Treasury Secretary Steven Mnuchin last week rejected an SDR allocation, arguing that 70% of the funds created through that would go to G20 countries, most of which did not need it, while only 3% would go to low-income countries.

-SDRs, based on dollars, euro, yen, sterling and yuan, are the IMF's official unit of exchange.
-Member countries hold them at the Fund in proportion to their shareholdings.
+SDRs are based on dollars, euro, yen, sterling and yuan.
+Member countries hold them at the fund in proportion to their shareholdings.

 Reuters last week reported that the United States, the IMF's dominant shareholder, is blocking an allocation because it would give new avenues of funding for Iran and China.

-Mnuchin has called for advanced economies to contribute instead to two IMF facilities that provide funds to the poorest countries, and said the U.S. government was exploring such a contribution, although he gave no details.
+Mnuchin urged advanced economies to contribute instead to two IMF facilities that provide funds to the poorest countries, and said the U.S. government was exploring such a contribution.
+A Treasury official said a U.S. contribution to one or both of the funds would require congressional approval, and potentially new funds.
+No further details were immediately available.

 In her blog, Georgieva lauded the generosity of Britain, Japan, Germany, the Netherlands, Singapore and China in boosting the resources available in the Catastrophe Containment and Relief Trust, which helps the IMF's poorest members by providing grants to cover their debt service payments to the IMF.